“None but a poet could have made such a garden,” wrote Dr. Samuel Johnson of Scott’s Grotto.

 Begun in the 1760s by Quaker, poet and businessman John Scott, the shell grotto was a fashionable garden decoration for the upperclass of 1700s England.
-However John Scott went a few steps further then the usual garden grotto, having six interconnected chambers and sixty seven feet of tunnel dug into the chalk hillside below his garden.
+However, John Scott went a few steps further than the usual garden grotto, having six interconnected chambers and sixty-seven feet of tunnel dug into the chalk hillside below his garden.

 Decorated with shells, broken glass, flint, fossils and other beautiful stones pressed into the cement walls, in one chamber a seat bears the word “Frog,” referring to a nickname of Scott’s wife, Sarah Frogley.
 Dr. Johnson called the Grotto a “fairy hall.”